amansharma703/Crud-Application/README.md

 4. Import angulardb.sql in database crud_angular.
 5. Finally put command npm install to install all dependencies.
 6. Run the project ng serve --open
-7. App will automatically on `http://localhost:4200/` in Browser.
+7. App will automatically open on `http://localhost:4200/` in your default Browser.

 ## Further help